okken/pytest-skip-slow/README.md

 ===================== 1 passed, 1 skipped in 0.00s =====================
 ```

-Include the slow tests with `--slow`.
+Include the slow tests with `--slow`:

 ```shell